-Stocks edge higher in early trading, led by airlines, tech
+Stocks edge higher as Xilinx leads tech company rally

-NEW YORK (AP) — Stocks are edging higher in early trading Thursday as investors react to the latest fourth-quarter earnings reports from corporate America.
-American Airlines is rallying after it beat analysts’ expectations, while spice maker McCormick is sinking.
-Technology companies are climbing.
+NEW YORK (AP) — Stocks are mostly higher at midday Thursday as investors react to the latest fourth-quarter earnings reports from corporate America.
+Technology companies are climbing and American Airlines is rallying after it beat analysts’ expectations.
+Spice maker McCormick is sinking.

-The European Central Bank confirmed that it plans to leave interest rates unchanged until this summer at the earliest, and left its support from the European economy unchanged despite a variety of concerns including trade tensions, slowing economic growth, and the effects of Britain’s pending departure from the European Union.
+The European Central Bank confirmed that it plans to leave interest rates unchanged until this summer, and left its support from the European economy unchanged despite a variety of concerns including trade tensions, slowing economic growth, and the effects of Britain’s pending departure from the European Union.

-TURBULENCE WARNING: Airlines rallied 5.7 percent to $33.45 after reporting solid results in its latest quarter, and Southwest climbed 4.7 percent to $53.43.
-JetBlue jumped 3.2 percent to $17.79.
-Some carriers warned that the partial shutdown of the federal government will cost them money in January.
+TURBULENCE WARNING: American Airlines rallied 4.9 percent to $33.21 after reporting solid results in its latest quarter, and Southwest climbed 4 percent to $53.06.
+JetBlue jumped 4.9 percent to $18.08.
+Some carriers warned, however, that the partial shutdown of the federal government will cost them money in January.
 Southwest said the shutdown could cost up to $15 million, echoing Delta’s warning earlier this month that it would cost that company $25 million in revenue.

 Most Read Business Stories